8XA/tracks-from-newpipe/README.md

 - In the middle of the process, the script will ask you for storage permission.
 Accept it. | En medio del proceso, el script le pedirá permiso de almacenamiento.
 Acéptelo.
 - When the process is done, restart termux.
 The script will start automatically, so you can use it. | Cuando el proceso finalice, reinicie termux.
 El script iniciará automaticamente, entonces puede usarlo.

+- Si quiere visualizar las listas de NewPipe, debe exportar su base de datos:
+    - Opciones
+    - Ajustes
+    - Contenido
+    - Exportar base de datos
+    - Aceptar
+    - Del archivo exportado, extraer newpipe.db en la carpeta de descargas
+    - Reiniciar Termux

+- If you want to view the NewPipe lists, you have to export their database:
+    - Options
+    - Settings
+    - Content
+    - Export database
+    - OK
+    - You have to extract the newpipe.db from the exported file and put it in the Download folder
+    - Restart Termux